honpong/AprilTag-Win/README.md

 To use, you may either cmake build the binary in `src/` or just import sources and headers from `src/api/` and `src/thirdparty/eigen/` to your project.
 Primary header is `src/api/inc/rs_shapefit.h`.
 Recommend to use Intel C++ Compiler 17.0.
 OpenCV is optional.

-The example application is based on librealsense 2.3.3 samples, having the same UI dependencies
+The example application is based on librealsense 2.3.3 samples, having the same UI dependencies.